Home Chef's Kitchen Knife Expert Guide

 Now on to the good’ol Bread Knife.
 Just as one would think, these guys are made for not hurting the precious, fluffy insides of your crusty bread loaf.
 This knife also doubles as a slicer for meats in some versions.
 The MAC 10.5” Pro Series Bread/ Roast Slicer does the trick from bread to meat.
 The scalloped serrations ensure wafer-thin slices of the crustiest of breads, and the thinnest sliced ham sandwiches ever!

-After purchasing knives, make sure to keep them sharpened as not to ruin them.
-There are many ways of sharpening the blade, a few suggestions are:
+After purchasing knives, make sure to keep them sharpened so as not to ruin them.
+There are many ways of sharpening the blade.
+A few suggestions are:

 - Professional